mdipietro09/DataScience_ArtificialIntelligence_Utils/README.md

-# Data Science & Artifical Intelligence utils functions in Python
+# Data Science & Artifical Intelligence examples (Python)

 In this repo you can find useful examples of Data Science use cases and Artificial Intelligence problems.\
 Some of these examples are explained in articles on *Towards Data Science* and *Analytics Vidhya* \